SecretSurfSpot/anagram_finder/README.md

 ```

 ## Possible Improvements
-- Code could be modified so that the file (list of words) is read and stored into an array that persists, for the lifetime of the users session on the application
+- Code could be modified so that the file (list of words) is read and stored into an array that persists for the lifetime of the users session on the application
-- Testing could be extended to cover edge cases and instance when incorrect input is entered
+- Testing could be extended to cover edge cases and instances when incorrect input is entered
 - The application could be re-written in a language that is better suited to speedy data processing (Python or Java for instance)